Bind view geometry data to bindable properties

 }

-is greedy, it will take up as much space as it can, and therefore cause the ZStack
+is greedy and takes up as much space as it can, which will also affect the ZStack

 Text

 , on the other hand, is not greedy.
-The text bindings will therefore get the size of the text itself.
+The binding will therefore get the size of the text.

 Implementation